adarijani/adarijani.github.io_archived/_projects/o_mba.md

 #### Plan

-So my plan is to self-taugth myself an MBA.
+So my plan is to self-taugth myself an MSc in Finance and an MBA.
 I am gonna use the [Stanford Business School Course List](https://bulletin.stanford.edu/departments/GSB/courses) and get on them.

 ##### Accounting